d5andy/postcodechecker/README.md

 #### How to run

-Either unzip/untar the released bundle at:
+Either unzip/untar the [bundle at](https://github.com/d5andy/postcodechecker/releases/download/1/postcode-1.0-SNAPSHOT.tar):

 Then run the command:
 `./postcode/bin/postcode [csv_file_to_import]`